Father of Colorado movie gunman pleads with jury for his life

 | CENTENNIAL, Colo.

 CENTENNIAL, Colo.
-The father of the Colorado movie massacre gunman pleaded on Tuesday for his son's life, showing the jury photos of family vacations when he said James Holmes was "a really excellent kid" who became mentally ill and is not to blame for his July 2012 rampage.
+The father of the Colorado movie massacre gunman pleaded on Tuesday for his son's life, showing the jury photos of family vacations during the days when he said James Holmes was "a really excellent kid" who is mentally ill and not to blame for his July 2012 rampage.

 Bob Holmes, who with his wife Arlene has attended the proceedings on the outskirts of Denver almost every day since they began in late April, made his long-anticipated appearance on the witness stand during the trial's punishment phase.
-Arlene Holmes is expected to testify on Wednesday.
+Arlene Holmes was expected to testify next.

 The Holmes family lives near San Diego, California, and James had moved to Aurora, a Denver suburb, for graduate school.

-On July 16, the jury found the now 27-year-old guilty on all counts related to the attack in which he killed 12 people and wounded 70.
+On July 16, the jury found Holmes, 27, guilty on all counts related to the massacre in which he killed 12 people and wounded 70.
 The panel of nine women and three men must now decide whether the former neuroscience graduate student will be executed or serve life with no parole.

 "I assumed he might be depressed.
 That was our main concern," the shooter's father said, adding they had made plans to see their son.

-Displaying photos of family gatherings and camping trips, and home movies of the defendant as a child surrounded by relatives, defence attorney Tamara Brady asked Bob Holmes if he still loved him.
+Displaying photographs of family gatherings and camping trips, and home movies of the defendant as a child surrounded by relatives, defence attorney Tamara Brady asked his father whether he still loved him.

 "Why?"
 Brady asked.